ahinko/home-ops/docs/snippets.md

 * Reset nodes and reboot: `talosctl reset --system-labels-to-wipe=STATE,EPHEMERAL --reboot --graceful=true -n <IP>`
   * Apply config again: `talosctl apply-config -n <IP> -f infrastructure/talos/clusterconfig/<CONFIG FILE>.yaml --insecure`

-## /var is filling up

-I had an issue where the /var directory on some of my nodes was filling up.
-Seems to have been containerd cache that didn't clear correctly.
-I fixed this by reseting the node and applying the Talos config again:

-* Reset nodes and reboot: `talosctl reset --system-labels-to-wipe=STATE,EPHEMERAL --reboot --graceful=true -n <IP>`
-* Apply config again: `talosctl apply-config -n <IP> -f infrastructure/talos/clusterconfig/<CONFIG FILE>.yaml --insecure`

 ## Upgrade Tube's Zigbee Gateway firmware

 > Note to self: do not update over WIFI and remember to scale down zigbee2mqtt pod in the cluster